saptarshibasu/azure-study/README.md

   * **Resolution of on-premise names from Azure** - Cusomer managed DNS servers
   * **Resolution of Azure names from on-premise computers** - Customer managed DNS servers forwarding queries to Azure for name resolution
 * For the custom DNS changes to take effect, the VMs need to be restarted

+## Azure Bastion

+* Azure Bastion is a fully managed platform PaaS service from Azure that is hardened internally to provide you secure RDP/SSH connectivity
+* Azure Bastion is deployed per virtual network
+* Workings of Azure Bastion
+  * The Bastion host is deployed in the virtual network
+  * The user connects to the Azure portal using any HTML5 browser
+  * The user selects the virtual machine to connect to
+  * With a single click, the RDP/SSH session opens in the browser
+  * No public IP is required on the Azure VM.
+* NSGs are required on target subnets to allow RDP/SSH from Azure Bastion only
+* With Azure Bastion we get RDP/SSH session over TLS on port 443 enabling you to traverse corporate firewalls securely
+* Azure Bastion is deployed in a dedicated subnet which must be named as AzureBastionSubnet.
+This subnet must be at least /27 or larger
+* Azure Bastion needs a static public IP (Standard SKU)

+## Azure Load Balancer

+* Azure Load Balancer operates at layer four of the Open Systems Interconnection (OSI) model
+* Azure load balancer can be public or internal depending on whether a public or private IP is selected respectively
+* By default, Load balancer uses a Five-tuple hash.
+The hash includes:
+  * Source IP address
+  * Source port (changes for each new flow from the same source IP)
+  * Destination IP address
+  * Destination port
+  * IP protocol number to map flows to available servers
+* Affinity to a source IP address is created by using a two or three-tuple hash
+* Packets of the same flow arrive on the same instance behind the load-balanced front end
+* Azure Load Balancer has an idle timeout setting of 4 minutes to 30 minutes.
+By default, it is set to 4 minutes.
+To keep the session alive, use TCP keep-alive
+*

 ## Azure Data Lake Storage